 The FDA wouldn’t pool the mortality data because patients in one study had more risk factors for mortality, including kidney problems and diabetes, than patients in the other, the agency staff said.
 In one study, 26 percent of patients on Vibativ died compared to 20 percent on vancomycin, while 22 percent of patients on Vibativ died in the other study compared to 24 percent on vancomycin.

-Vancomycin was approved in the 1960s, he said, and Pfizer Inc. (PFE)’s Zyvox to treat hospital-acquired pneumonia was cleared in 2000, according to the FDA’s website.
+Vancomycin was approved in the 1960s, he said, and Pfizer Inc. (PFE:US)’s Zyvox to treat hospital-acquired pneumonia was cleared in 2000, according to the FDA’s website.
 Vancomycin has been used for so long, people are becoming immune, Winningham said.

 While the company awaits the Vibativ decision, the respiratory projects being pursued with GlaxoSmithKline Plc (GSK) “really comprise all the value in the market with Theravance,” Winningham said.